Robert P. Shuler: 1942 U.S. Congressional campaign and FCC censorship claims

-In 1942, Shuler returned to politics and received the joint nomination of the Republican and Prohibition Parties as their candidate to oppose Democratic incumbent Congressman Jerry Voorhis in California's 12th Congressional District.
+In 1942, Shuler returned to politics and received the joint nomination of the Prohibition and Republican parties as their choice to oppose Democratic incumbent Congressman Jerry Voorhis in California's 12th Congressional District.
 Voorhis defeated Shuler by a margin of nearly 13,000 votes (53,705 to 40,780).

 Shortly after the election, Shuler's problems with federal regulators returned.
 Having lost his broadcast license for KGEF, Shuler was broadcasting his weekly programs on KPAS in Pasadena.
 In early 1943, the Federal Communications Commission (FCC) ordered KPAS to submit all recordings of Shuler's broadcasts.
 The FCC contended that Shuler's broadcasts hurt the war effort.
 Shuler was again taken off the air.
 He told the Los Angeles Times, "Well, I'd been going after the communists pretty hard -- and the labor racketeers and New Deal too.
 So all at once the Federal Communications Commission ordered the station to send in copies of all I'd been saying.
 The boys over there at the station are all right, but naturally they got jittery and canceled my time."

 After the incident, Jerry Voorhis, against whom Shuler had run a tough campaign months earlier, rallied to Shuler's support.
 Voorhis wrote to the FCC disputing the contention that Shuler's comments were harmful to the war effort and argued that the FCC's threats of punitive action against stations carrying Shuler's program were an inappropriate restraint on free speech.
-In 1946, Voorhis was defeated for re-election by novice politician, Richard M. Nixon, who accused Voorhis of having been endorsed by Communist front organizations.
+In 1946, Voorhis was defeated for re-election by novice politician Richard M. Nixon, who accused Voorhis of having been endorsed by Communist-front organizations.

 Retirement and family

 In 1953, Shuler retired after 33 years as pastor at Trinity Methodist Church.
 In his final sermon, Shuler spoke out against the "German rationalism" and "modern materialism" that he believed was "wrecking the world".
 He summed up his ministry as follows:

 I have kept the faith.
 I fought.
 I have been a scrapper for God.
 I have never laid my shield aside -- and I'm not doing it now, either. ...
 As I come to the end of my ministry I can assure you that I have never swerved to the right or left of the fundamental Word of God.

-Shuler died in 1965.
+Shuler died in Los Angeles on September 11, 1965.
 He was survived by his wife, Nelle Shuler, and his seven children—Jack C. Shuler, William R. Shuler, Robert P. Shuler Jr., Edward H. Shuler, Phil R. Shuler, Dorothy Pitkin, and Nelle Fertig.
 Bill was the captain of the Army football team in 1935 and was named an All-American at the end position, while Robert Jr. assumed the Trinity Methodist Church pastorate after the elder Shuler's retirement.
 Jack was a well known evangelist who held large meetings throughout the United States, Canada, and Ireland in the 1940s and 1950s.